| Title: | Formal Concept Analysis |

 FormalContext$is_empty()

-is empty, that is, has not been provided with a matrix, and FALSE
+TRUE if the FormalContext is empty, that is, has not been provided with a matrix, and FALSE otherwise.

 scale()